check-spelling-sandbox/botpress-electron/README.md

 ## Release

-Github release drafts are created whenever main is updated and there is no existing version found in release/app/package.json's "version".
+GitHub release drafts are created whenever main is updated and there is no existing version found in release/app/package.json's "version".

 See the .env.example file for more information about what is needed for release (everything not written _DEV, or CI).
-You'll need to add these as secrets on Github repo.
+You'll need to add these as secrets on GitHub repo.
 Note that despite the fact that Electron-builder's CSC_LINK and WIN_CSC_LINK ask for links, you can also convert your code signing certificates into base64 and use the strings.

 ## A bit about versioning